For partners subscribed to Select or Enterprise plans.

 - Click Done.

-- Name: Enter a descriptive name for the trigger (e.g. Windows Teams 60 day domain expiration alert).
+- Trigger Name: Enter a descriptive name for the trigger (e.g. Send license expiration alerts to Microsoft Teams).

 Defining the action

-- Name: Enter a descriptive name for the action (e.g. Notify about domain expirations 60 days in advance).
+- Action Name: Enter a descriptive name for the action (e.g. Notify in #general Teams channel 10 days in advance).

-- Webhook URL: Enter the Webhook URL copied from Windows Teams.
+- Webhook URL: Enter the Webhook URL copied from Teams.

 This key/value pair includes variables that will pull values from the asset that’s triggering the notification.
 The available variables are listed at the bottom of the screen where you input this information.

-If the notification is active, your team will start to receive notifications to Windows Teams within the next 24 hours.
+Your team will now start receiving notifications to Teams within the next 24 hours.
 Note that notifications based on document or password triggers will be sent in real time.